jadekang0611/nasa-portal-app/README.md

 [Components]:

 - FeedPost
-- FeedPostSkeleton (For UI/UX purpose for slow loading)
+- FeedPostSkeleton (If time allowed -- For UI/UX purpose for slow loading)

 <!-- If time allowed -->